christianhelle/christianhelle.github.io/_posts/2023/2023-02-09-atc-cosmos.md

     CancellationToken cancellationToken = default);
 ```

-Cross partition queries are normally very ineffecient, expensive, and can be slow.
+Cross partition queries are normally very ineffecient, expensive, and slow.
 Regardless of these facts, there will be times where you will still need them. `ICosmosReader<T>` provides the following methods for performing cross partition read operations

 ```cs
 IAsyncEnumerable<T> CrossPartitionQueryAsync(